esp-rs/no_std-training/training/introduction.md

 This book is distributed under the following licenses:

-- The code contained within this book are licensed under the terms of both the [MIT License] and the [Apache License v2.0].
+- The code contained within this book is licensed under the terms of both the [MIT License] and the [Apache License v2.0].
 - The written prose, pictures and diagrams contained within this book are licensed under the terms of the Creative Commons [CC-BY-SA v4.0] license.

 If you want to use our text or images in your work, you must:

-- Give the appropriate credit (i.e. mention this book on your slide, and provide a link to the relevant page)
+- Give the appropriate credit (i.e. mention this book on your slide, and provide a link to the relevant page).
-- Provide a link to the [CC-BY-SA v4.0] licence
+- Provide a link to the [CC-BY-SA v4.0] licence.
-- Indicate if you have changed the material in any way, and make any changes to our material available under the same licence
+- Indicate if you have changed the material in any way, and make any changes to our material available under the same licence.

 [MIT License]: https://opensource.org/licenses/MIT
 [Apache License v2.0]: http://www.apache.org/licenses/LICENSE-2.0